gwttgwtt/z-complex-spectral-localization/README.md

 The goal is to reveal weak coherent spectral structures that may remain hidden inside high-entropy or noisy spectral observations.

+## Core Concept

+The framework transforms noisy spectral waterfalls into an information-structured representation where: entropy acts as an information-density descriptor, Fisher information acts as a structural transition detector, and complex-domain reconstruction reveals latent coherent dynamics hidden inside stochastic observations.

+The central reconstruction is based on the Z-complex representation:
+\[
+Z(t,f) = A_{MP}(t,f) + iA_{SSA}(t,f)
+\]

 ## Experimental vs Synthetic Spectral Waterfalls

 ### Experimental spectral waterfall